pyclustering/pyclustering.github.io/index.md

 ## Support or Contact

-In case of any questions, proposals or bugs related to the pyclustering please contact to pyclustering@yandex.ru or create an issue on [here](https://github.com/annoviko/pyclustering/issues/new).
+In case of any questions, proposals or bugs related to the pyclustering please contact to pyclustering@yandex.ru or create an issue [here](https://github.com/annoviko/pyclustering/issues/new).

 ## Cite the Library